avsingh32/Sales_Report_Dashboard/README.md

 Power BI Dashboard Using SQL

-Objective: To create a Sales report for a "Awesome Chocolates" using Power BI with SQL.
+Objective: To create a Sales report for "Awesome Chocolates" using Power BI with SQL.

 Steps used: